 5 Things to do before bed to help you sleep

 There are a couple of things you can add to your ‘how to sleep well’ checklist.
-By practising these habits daily, you can improve the quality of your sleep.
+By practicing these habits daily, you can improve the quality of your sleep.

 1. Create a schedule

-Scheduling your day the night before will make it easier for you to organise your tasks with a to-do-list.
-You will know exactly what to prioritise and accomplish which gives you the peace of mind to sleep soundly knowing that you are ready for the day ahead.
+Scheduling your day the night before will make it easier for you to organize your tasks with a to-do-list.
+You will know exactly what to prioritize and accomplish, which gives you the peace of mind to sleep soundly knowing that you are ready for the day ahead.

 2. Pre-bed diet

 You can eat your way to a good night’s rest.
 Before sleep, nourish your body with foods such as walnuts, fatty fish, turkey, and kiwi fruit.
 These foods help to regulate hormones such as melatonin, which, when released, enables you to fall asleep.
 For more inspiration, take a look at our list of the best foods to eat before bed and include these in your diet.